-This site started as a shoebox for useful code and data analysis scribbles, ranging from simple issues that create problems for newbies to more obscure pieces of code.
+This site started as my shoebox for useful code and data analysis scribbles, ranging from simple issues creating problems for newbies to more obscure pieces of code.
 I later expanded the site to include photos and sounds (grouped under jetsam), nothing spectacular but I enjoy recording the world around (there is life beyond stats and coding).

 On the data analysis side of things Quantum Forest is not an ‘R blog’, although R is the main vehicle that I use for data analysis.
 Other tools appear here, including Python, ASReml, SAS and any other thing that I may use from time to time.
 I also have quotes and notes from books that I find particularly helpful to understand data analysis.

 Incidentally, I am not a statistician but—depending on my mood—am a forester, a quantitative forester (term that I lifted from Oscar), a quantitative geneticist or (if I want to sound suave and trendy) a statistical geneticist.
-While I have a Ph.D.
-I never introduce myself as Dr, which I find pompous to the extreme and not enough of a defining point.
 I like the intrinsic beauty of mathematics; the fact that it is a useful discipline is a secondary consideration.

 I welcome constructive comments that directly relate to my posts.
 Spam, comment bots, unrelated comments, ‘just because I think so’ writings and personal attacks are deleted.